jtpeller/math-book/README.md

 ## Units

-There are currently 4 units (more are in the works) .Each are split into their own Markdown file:
+There are currently 4 units (more are in the works).
+Each are split into their own Markdown file:

 0. [Prologue: The Foundation](./0-Prologue/)
 1. [Unit I: Algebra](./1-Algebra/)